lamassuiot/lamassu-compose/README.md

 To launch Lamassu follow the next steps:
 1. Clone the repository and get into the directory: `git clone https://github.com/lamassuiot/lamassu-compose && cd lamassu-compose`.
 2. Install the `jq` tool.
 It will be used later: https://stedolan.github.io/jq/download/
 3. Change the next secret environment variables in `.env` file. **If not changed, it will use admin/admin.
-Open Distro for Elasticsearch (from now on refered as elasric), uses 3 different users admin/admin fluentd/admin jaeger/admin.
-The first set of credentilas correspond to the elastic's admin user, while the remainig two are used by fluentd and jager respectivly.
-The main reason for having 3 different user credentials is to grant different permissions for each service.**
+Open Distro for Elasticsearch (from now on refered as elasric), uses 4 different users admin/admin fluentd/admin jaeger/admin kibana/admin.
+The first set of credentilas correspond to the elastic's admin user, while the remainig three are used by fluentd, jager and kibana respectivly.
+The main reason for having 4 different user credentials is to grant different permissions for each service.**

 ```